15 April 2025

 But if you wanna try cross training so much.
 Let me give you some advice.

-First advice, you must have 1 martial art basic first.
+First advice, you must have 1 basic fighting style first.
 Before doing cross training, you must mastering 1 fighting style first.
-If you master 1 martial art, then learning other martial art style will easier like playing (because you already know the basic principe of martial art training right?).
+If you master 1 fighting style, then learning other fighting style will easier like playing a game (because you already know the basic principe of martial art training right?).

-Second advice, you must learn new martial art which have different focus – different skill with your old martial art.
+Second advice, you should learn new fighting style which have different focus - different skill with your old fighting style.
 For examples:

-- After mastering kicking art like Taekwondo, you can try learning punching art like Boxing.
+- After mastering kicking style like Taekwondo, you can try learning punching style like Southern Kungfu.

-- After mastering punching art like Panantukan, you can try learning kicking art like Savate.
+- After mastering punching style like Hokkien Kuntao, you can try learning kicking style like Sikaran.

-- After mastering balanced striking art like Kickboxing, you can try learning soft throwing art like Aikido.
+- After mastering balanced striking style like Indian Kickboxing, you can try learning grappling style like Catch Wrestling.

 No comments: